arijitdaspranto/Simple-Voice-Assistant-Robot-/README.md

 # Simple-Voice-Assistant-Robot-
-Voice assistant using Vr3 voice recognition module
+Voice assistant using Vr3 voice recognition module.
+Used 2 Arduino.
+1 Mega and 1 uno. here the uno code actually takes output from voice recognition module and commit serial communication to mega arduino and gives signal as serial communication to do various things.
+Such as when serial value is 7, it initiates gsm call to a number. when value is 1, it replies with a audio.
+Df player mini, gsm module is used to do specified things.